miketamma/miketamma.github.io/_pages/about.md

 ---

-If all these word on physics are meaningless to you, I'm trying to write out a basic understanding in some of the posts [here](https://miketamma.github.io)
+If all these physics terms feel unfamiliar, don’t worry — I’m writing posts that explain the basics in simple terms.
+You can find them [here](/404.html)

 ---